 Through the analysis of existing conditions and incorporation of public feedback, a set of high-level, location-specific recommendations for pedestrian improvements have been identified.
-Figure 40 and Figure 41 display maps of the study area's recommendations with an improvement identification number (IMP#) which is associated with details listed in Table 12: Recommendations.
-A scoring methodology was developed to determine a priority ranking which is explained further in Recommendation Prioritization on page 87.
+Table 12: Recommendations provides details for the recommendations defined below.
+Figure 39 and Figure 40 display maps of the study area's recommendations with their associated ID.

+A scoring methodology was also developed to determine a priority ranking which is explained further in Recommendation Prioritization on page 81.